ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     add
       Custom fields to add to the profile.

-      Custom fields are specified as a dictionary of :literal:`key=value` pairs.
+      Custom fields are specified as a dictionary of ``key=value`` pairs.

-      This option is valid when :emphasis:`state=create` or :emphasis:`state=update`.
+      This option is valid when *state=create* or *state=update*.

-      This option is mutually exclusive with :emphasis:`delete` and :emphasis:`delete\_block`.
+      This option is mutually exclusive with *delete* and *delete_block*.

-      Note \- Values containing colons should be enclosed in quotes to ensure correct YAML parsing in playbooks.
+      Note - Values containing colons should be enclosed in quotes to ensure correct YAML parsing in playbooks.

       | **required**: False
       | **type**: dict